 At this point, we transform your design into a piece of artwork which means that it can no longer be changed or edited in any way.
 We then send the job to the laser engraver.

-Using a 100 watt laser, the laser arms moves back and forth across a sheet of rubber at high speed.
+Using a 100-watt laser, the laser arms move back and forth across a sheet of rubber at high speed.
 In doing so, it gradually cuts away the excess rubber leaving behind an engraved version of your stamp design in the rubber.
 The technology is also clever enough to cut around the edge of your stamp so it is ready for the next step, assembly!

 We trim as closely as we can to the design to prevent excess rubber.
 Why: If excess rubber remains, it can pick up background ink which can then ruin the impression of your stamp when you use it.
-This is another of our steps which ensures a quality finish.
+This is another step that ensures a quality finish.